iamnbutler/gpui-tools/docs/gpui_entities.md

 # GPUI Entity Patterns

-This document contains diverse examples of entity creation, manipulation, and lifecycle patterns in GPUI, extracted from the Zed codebase.
+This document contains diverse examples of entity creation, manipulation, and lifecycle patterns in GPUI.
+Original code, unless noted.

+## Source Attribution

+Some examples in this document are derived from the [Zed editor](https://github.com/zed-industries/zed) codebase.

+- Examples marked with `(GPL-3.0)` are from GPL-licensed crates (e.g., `assistant2`, `repl`)
+- Examples marked with `(Apache-2.0)` are from Apache-licensed crates (e.g., `gpui`, `editor`, `workspace`)
+- Please respect the original licensing when using these patterns

 ## Table of Contents